Stukeley/Stukeley/README.md

 I have a Master of Engineering degree in Information Technology, graduated with honors from Uniwersytet Bielsko-Bialski, Poland in June 2024.

+I am currently a PhD student at Uniwersytet Bielsko-Bialski, researching the use of deep learning and image processing in face authenticity recognition.

 ### Technologies 💻
 Originally a Freelance .NET developer, I have quite recently become interested in the world of Artificial Intelligence.
-My goal is to enroll in a Ph.D. program and research the use of AI in fields such as image processing (spoof detection, quality of image upscaling), games (reinforcement learning, AI narrative), and performance engineering.
+I am currently working with methods of machine learning and image processing in the context of face authenticity detection (spoofing detection).
+I am also interested in applying AI to games (eg. reinforced learning) and performance engineering.

 My AI skills include:
 - Python
 - R
-- TensorFlow, PyTorch
+- TensorFlow, PyTorch, OpenCV
 - Neural Networks
 - Deep Learning
 - Data Analysis